GetSetAbhi/software-engineer-questions/README.md

 **Answer 5**

    I have created a maven project for this coding assignment.
-Name of the project is 'assignment'.
+Name of the project is '**syniti-assignment**'.
    Please look for that project in this repo only